-With respect to the police vetting form applicants are informed the police will be asked for 'information regarding family violence where I was the victim...
+With respect to the police vetting form while it may be understandable to seek information about known offenders (though, again, innocent until proven guilty and applicants should have the opportunity to speak on their behalf before being excluded) applicants are informed the police will be asked for 'information regarding family violence where I was the victim...
 Or witness... primarily [but not restricted to] where the role being vetted takes place in a home environment where exposure to physical or verbal violence could place vulnerable persons at emotional or physical risk.'
 In other words, the University of Otago considers it appropriate to discriminate against people who have had previous experience of victimisation / who have witnessed victimisation.
-This policy seems to allow the university to discriminate against refugees and people of lower socio-economic status who are more likely to have been previously labelled as 'victims' by police or social services in New Zealand.
+It is important that we recognise the use to which 'vulnerable child' labels are intended to be put however many years down the track.
+We need to ask who profits from excluding these people from professional career.